yracine/device-type.myecobee/README.md

 c) Hit the "From Code" tab on the left corner

-d) Copy and paste the code from My ecobee Init under http://github.com/yracine/device-type.myecobee/tree/master/smartapps
+d) Copy and paste the code from My ecobee Init (you can use the 'raw' button to avoid 'forking' the code) under http://github.com/yracine/device-type.myecobee/tree/master/smartapps

 e) Hit the create button at the bottom